iquercorb/xows/README.md

 XMPP Over WebSocket

-Version: 0.9.0 (beta)
+Version: 0.9.8 (beta with bugs)
 ----------------------------------------------------------------------------------------

 Presentation
 ----------------------------------------------------------------------------------------
 X.O.W.S (or XoWS) stands for "XMPP Over WebSocket" and is a Javascript XMPP web client that use the WebSocket protocole.

 The main idea of the project is initially to create a XMPP client with the following
 caracteristics: